cs4804-24c/a3-Experiment/README.md

 Bubble chart: (-2.700439718141092, 2.234465253637023)

 Technical Achievements:
-Retrieving the JSON data from local storage and compiling all the data into a CSV within admin.html Creating a survey using html and css
+Retrieving the JSON data from local storage and compiling all the data into a CSV within admin.html.
+Creating a survey using html and css.
+The Bubble Chart is interactive, brings bubbles closer together.

 Design Achievements:
-Created a total of 5 different types of graphs with 5-10 random generated data points
+Created a total of 5 different types of graphs with 5-10 random generated data points Created an instructions page and thank you page to enchance user experience

 Assignment 3 - Replicating a Classic Experiment
 ===